This article focuses on one of Mexico’s most notorious drinks: mezcal.

 The drive through the semi-desert took only a couple of minutes.
-We arrived to a small building in the middle of the wide valley.
+We arrived at a small building in the middle of the wide valley.
 The curvy mountains loomed in the distance.
 The place was dark and covered top to bottom with dark furniture holding hundred of mezcal bottles.
-Notes of pineapple, coconut and coffee were floating in the air.
+Notes of pineapple, coconut, and coffee were floating in the air.

 Antonio greeted the owners and after exchanging a few words, a bunch of bottles started to appear from the “back.”
 Most of the labels had the Matatlan name in big letters.
 This town is considered the “World Capital of Mezcal.”